Zayn Malik: 2017–2022: Icarus Falls and Nobody Is Listening

 In 2019, Malik performed a cover version of "A Whole New World" with Zhavia Ward for the soundtrack to the 2019 film remake Aladdin.
 A bilingual English and Spanish version, "Un Mundo Ideal", performed by Malik and Becky G, was released on 17 May.
 He performed a full Spanish version with Aitana.
-On 26 September, Malik and indie pop trio Shaed released a remix of the latter's song "Trampoline", with Malik contributing vocals.
-He followed this with another collaboration, the electropop track "Flames", which he wrote and recorded with Dutch DJ and producer R3hab and British DJ Jungleboi.
+On September 26, 2019, Malik and indie pop trio Shaed released a remix of the latter's song "Trampoline".
+Malik followed this with another collaboration, the electropop track "Flames", which he wrote and recorded with Dutch DJ and producer R3hab and British DJ Jungleboi.
 The song was released on 15 November.

+In March 2020, it was announced that Malik had signed with CAA in all areas.
 On 25 September 2020, Malik released the single "Better" as the lead single from his third studio album Nobody Is Listening.
 The song was his first solo release in nearly two years.
 Malik described the album as "his most personal project to date".
-Another song, "Vibez", was released along with the album pre-order on 8 January 2021.
+Another song, "Vibez", was released on 8 January 2021.
 The album was released one week later, on 15 January.
 On 13 September 2021, Malik released a collection of three songs—"Grimez", "Believe Me" and "47 11"—together dubbed Yellow Tape via Dropbox.
 The tracks' embrace of the old-school hip-hop sound marked a change in his musical direction.
 In October 2021, RCA dropped Malik from their label.